numenorlabs/Appa/Readme.md

 If not, see installation instructions at <http://beginrescueend.com>.

+To get the latest rvm (which may be necessary to install a new Ruby):

+    $ rvm get stable

 Check to see what Ruby versions have been installed and what versions are available.

     $ rvm list